stalayhan/CHWS/README.md

 CHWS
 ====

-These files are my Computer Programming with C ( CSE 102 ) assignments.
+These files are my CSE 102(Computer Programming with C) assignments.

-<strong>Note: These homeworks maybe include a little bugs.
+**Note:** These homeworks maybe include a little bugs.

-talayhan.net</strong>
+talayhan.me / @talayhans